securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 ### Proxy

 A **proxy** is an intermediary that relays requests between two parties.
-It can be used to hide identities, filter traffic, cache content, distribute load, or improve security.
+It can be used to hide identities, filter traffic, cache content, distribute load or improve security.
 There are two main types:

 1. **Forward Proxy**
    - Sits between clients and the internet.